-- 6. In addition to information requirements specified under 40 CFR 122.41(j)(3) (see paragraph V.A.1.j(3) of this permit), records of monitoring information shall include the laboratory which performed the analyses and any comment, case narrative, or summary of results produced by the laboratory.
+- 7. In addition to information requirements specified under 40 CFR 122.41(j)(3) (see paragraph V.A.1.j(3) of this permit), records of monitoring information shall include: the laboratory which performed the analyses and any comment, case narrative, or summary of results produced by the laboratory.
 The records should identify and discuss QA/QC analyses performed concurrently during sample analyses and whether project and 40 CFR 136 requirements were met.
-The summary of results must include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, and sample condition upon receipt, holding time, and preservation. - 7.
+The summary of results must include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, and sample condition upon receipt, holding time, and preservation. - 8.
 All monitoring results shall be submitted in such a format as to allow direct comparison with the effluent limits, monitoring requirements, and conditions of this permit.
 Effluent monitoring results are to be reported on EPA Form 3320-1, a preprinted Discharge Monitoring Report form ("DMR") provided by the EPA Region 9 DMR Coordinator for NPDES.
-DMR forms shall be submitted by the 28th day of the month following the previous quarterly reporting period.
-For example, under quarterly submission, the three DMR forms for January, February, and March are due on April 28th.
-A DMR form must be submitted for the reporting period even if there was not any discharge.
-If there is no discharge from the facility during the reporting period, the permittee shall submit a DMR indicating no discharge as required.
-Duplicate signed copies of these, and all other reports required herein, shall be submitted to EPA and GEPA at the following addresses, unless otherwise specified in this permit:
+Monthly DMR forms shall be submitted by the 28th day of the month following the previous <monthly, quarterly> reporting period. <For example, under monthly submission the DMR form for January is due by February 28th, and under quarterly submission, the three DMR forms for January, February, and March are due on April 28th>.
+Monitoring and reporting schedules are as follows: